przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 }
 ```

 In our example, the use of `useRef` will have the same result as using `createRef`.
 These two methods, however, differ from each other.
-If you are interested in what the difference is, I recommend reading [this] (https://stackoverflow.com/a/54620836).
+If you are interested in what the difference is, I recommend reading [this](https://stackoverflow.com/a/54620836).

 Ok, but our example is still broken.